Trent-Demers/workoutware/README.md

 - To see the use of the application, **user must sign up**

 ## Streamlit Client (End-user UI)
+- **The Streamlit application is intended for future use/implementation.**
 - Uses the same MySQL instance as Django.
 Configure via environment variables (defaults shown):
   `DB_HOST=127.0.0.1 DB_PORT=3306 DB_NAME=workoutware DB_USER=root DB_PASSWORD=Rutgers123`
 - Install dependencies then launch: